telekom-security/PEBA/README.md

 # PEBA - Python EWS Backend API

+PEBA is a lightweight python3 backend application that offers an API alternative for current EWS backend.

+The API consists of two functional parts: A "PUT-Service" to store data and a "GET-Service" to retrieve data.

-PEBA is a lightweight python3 backend application which offers an API alternative for current EWS backend.
-The API receives honeypot event data from [ewsposter](https://github.com/armedpot/ewsposter), e.g. from one or more [T-Pot](https://github.com/dtag-dev-sec/tpotce) installations, processes it and stores it in Elasticsearch.
-The data stored can be queried via the APIs below.
+The PUT-API receives honeypot event data from [ewsposter](https://github.com/armedpot/ewsposter), e.g. from one or more [T-Pot](https://github.com/dtag-dev-sec/tpotce) installations, processes it and stores it in Elasticsearch.

+`Attacker <--> T-Pot [honeypot <-- ewsposter] --> PEBA [Elasticsearch, memcache]`

+The data stored can then be queried via distinct APIs, the GET-APIs.
+The results are cached for performance using memcached.

+`Consumer, e.g. Sicherheitstacho.eu --> PEBA [Elasticsearch, memcache]`

-**Currently implemented API endpoints:**
+**Implemented API endpoints:**

+*Private PUT endpoint* using authentication to deliver honeypot events using ewsposter.

+ - [POST] */ews-0.1/alert/postSimpleMessage* ==> takes the ews xml posted by ewsposter, processes and stores honeypot alerts in elasticsearch, flagged with domain (see below)

+The authentication can be done using either T-Pot community credentials (1) or distinct EWS user for a private domain (2).
+The username & token is stored in ewsposter's ews.cfg.
+Depending on the credentials, the data is flagged as community data or private domain data (2).

 *Private GET endpoints* using authentication:

  - [POST] */alert/retrieveIPs* ==> returning the unique IP addresses of the last attacks in timeframe *X* minutes.
-Requires authentication.
- - [POST] */alert/retrieveAlertsCyber* ==> returning the last 1000 attacks.
-Requires authentication.
+ - [POST] */alert/retrieveAlertsCyber* ==> returning the last 1000 attacks, including IPs.

 *Public GET endpoints* for Sicherheitstacho: